Separating the memory of reionization from cosmology in the Ly$\alpha$ forest power spectrum at the post-reionization era: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their insightful suggestions.
 We thank the DESI collaboration for providing the quasar luminosity function and spectrograph performance needed to make a realistic forecast.
 We are also grateful to Vid Ir\v{s}i\v{c}, Bohua Li, and Jiaxin Wu for useful comments and discussions.
 This work is supported by National Key R\&D Program of China (Grant No.~2018YFA0404502), NSFC (Grant No.~11821303, 12050410236), and National SKA Program of China (Grant No.~2020SKA0110401).
 PMC was supported by the Tsinghua Shui Mu Scholarship.
 We acknowledge the Tsinghua Astrophysics High-Performance Computing platform at Tsinghua University for providing computational and data storage resources that have contributed to the research results reported within this paper.